iamgbsmith/til/web/support-dark-mode-with-css-media-queries.md

 You can support dark mode using CSS media queries.
 For example, to change the colour of a background from light to dark, use the `prefers-color-scheme` media query.

-The following CSS swaps the background colour and text color for content on your site when your system is using a dark colour scheme:
+The following CSS swaps the background and text colours for content on your site when your system is using a dark colour scheme:

 ```css
 body {